Food & Wine Pairing Tips

 Acidity, fat, salt and umami are a chef’s toolbox.
 By adjusting each of these components in a dish, you will open up a wide range of options for pairing Twomey wines with food.

 Pairing wine with food is about taking all of the ingredients we have at our fingertips and balancing the flavors.
-But there are also well-known foundational and bridge ingredients for pairing Pinot Noir, Sauvignon Blanc and Merlot wines.
+But there are also well-known foundational and bridge ingredients for pairing Pinot Noir and Sauvignon Blanc.

 Pinot Noir is widely considered the most versatile of all red wine grapes for pairing with food due to its delicate weight and bright acidity.
 Myriad black and red fruit expressions combined with the lean, racy tannins of French oak make Pinot Noir a “can’t miss” pairing option.
 Aromatics range from black cherry to raspberry, or cola to currant.